A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 5/README.md

   - There is 1 Vraxeris per PC.

 ### I6 Bedroom (80/60xp, moderate/low threat)
-  - For False Delvahines use double weak Level 12 Delvahine (see above) and remove the 7th level spells.
+  - For False Delvahines use double weak Level 12 Delvahine (see above) and remove the 7th level spells and the magical lash.
   - There is 1 Delvahine per PC.